TAG International X ASICS

 Getting the Right Shoe for Tennis

-Many of the times, we see people wearing their regular running shoes to play tennis, but there are many good reasons that you should wear proper tennis shoes when playing tennis.
-Running shoes are specially designed for the forward movement that comes from running or walking for fitness.
-They usually have higher, soft heels that provide more cushioning to lessen the impact that comes with running.
-As runners do not turn quickly or make rapid lateral movements so the shoes are not built to support player’s feet during a tennis game or practice.
-Tennis shoes provide for multi-directional movement, especially lateral (side-to-side) movement.
-The sole is also designed to prevent stumbling or sliding and the toes are reinforced for quick stops and starts motions.
-In fact, many injuries can be prevented if you choose a pair of tennis shoes that are built with the right stuff.
+Many people wear regular running shoes when playing tennis, but there are important reasons to wear proper tennis shoes.
+Running shoes are specially designed for the forward movement of running or walking for fitness.
+They usually have higher, softer heels that provide cushioning to lessen the impact of running.
+However, because runners do not make rapid lateral movements, these shoes are not built to support a player’s feet during a tennis match or practice.

 The TAG International Tennis Academy Definitive Guide Series